veeann/joanie_cupcakes/README.md

 1. As a customer, ordering is the only thing you can do.
 You can also view the login page for employees.
 2. A normal Employee and an Administrator have different permissions.
 View both by using the sample accounts in the database.

-Administrator username - 1
-Administrator password - crazy
+Administrator: username - 1; password - crazy

-Employee username - 2
-Employee password - hello
+Employee: username - 2; password - hello